 4.1 The Parties of this MoU form a consortium, which is composed of a SC in charge of organizational and managerial decisions, and a Technical Team (TT) in charge of the technical aspects of the Project.

 4.2 Each Party nominates a representative to the SC, who may delegate the authority at his/her discretion.
-The SC shall be chaired by one of the representatives, to be elected by simple majority for the duration of one year (renewable).
+The SC shall be chaired by one of the representatives, to be elected by simple majority for the duration of one year.
+Re-election of the same representative is allowed..

-4.3 The SC shall take its decisions unanimously.
+4.3 The SC shall take its decisions by simple majority..

 4.4 The SC shall meet regularly, at least once per year, in order to review the progress achieved and to discuss and decide upon strategic matters.
 Urgent matters may be decided in-between meetings by written procedure (via e-mail) by the SC.
-If a Party does not respond to a written procedure within reasonable time, its consent will be assumed.
+If a Party does not respond to a written procedure within the deadline defined, its consent will be assumed.

 4.5 Technical issues will be delegated by the SC to the TT.
 Each Party nominates one representative to the TT, who may delegate the authority at his/her discretion.
 The TT shall be chaired by a representative elected by simple majority for the duration of one year (renewable).